 - Students interested in a concurrent degree program must 1) apply to both programs, and 2) meet with directors of both programs to develop an academic plan.
+Concurrent students should meet with program directors in both programs to develop the academic plan and tailor an approach specific to the student and program.
 Usually concurrent degrees decrease the time it takes to complete two separate degrees. - A Declaration of Concurrent Degree form must be completed and approved by both program directors and the Graduate School.
-The concurrent degree form also must be completed and approved by Friday of Week 2 in the term of graduation. - The CRP program will accept the core courses of the second graduate degree as field of interest credits. - Students completing concurrent graduate programs may be able to have their thesis or professional (terminal) project fulfill both degree requirements.
-This is determined on a case-by-case basis.
+The concurrent degree form also must be completed and approved by Friday of Week 2 in the term of graduation. - The CRP program will accept core courses of a second graduate degree as field of interest credits. - Students completing concurrent graduate programs can count their thesis (9 credits) or professional (terminal) project (4 credits) to fulfill focal area requirements.